-Influenced by African-American writer and poet John Keene, the programme takes its name from the author's avant-garde first novel, Annotations, in which Keene writes, "the longer one spends in libraries, the more one understands the power of an annotation, what a single footnote can reveal or bury.
+Annotations explores the complex archives of FESTAC'77 as simultaneous event and archive, which provide a lens into pivotal postcolonial pan-African debates, and the significance of culture and self-making for postcolonial nations.
+Influenced by African-American writer and poet, John Keene, the programme takes its name from the author's avantgarde first novel, Annotations, in which Keene writes, "the longer one spends in libraries, the more one understands the power of an annotation, what a single footnote can reveal or bury.
 Better to do it yourself than allow it to be done to you."
-Through the condition of annotations, whereby citational practices and their interminable nature challenge and encourage alternative historiographies, the project
+Through the "condition" of annotations, whereby citational practices and their interminable nature concurrently challenge and encourage alternative historiographies, the programme considers the archival afterlife of FESTAC'77, as a focal point to explore the legacy of twentieth-century pan-African festivals and the connections between them.